Capstone Wealth Partners

 Let’s back up to BEFORE freshman year.

 During January and February of a student’s 8th-grade year, they will select courses for their first year of high school.
-Often their choices will be limited to general education requirements they need for graduation with a few electives thrown in.
+Often, their choices will be limited to general education requirements they need for graduation, with a few electives thrown in.

-Students and parents can look forward a bit though and see what options they have in the future.
+Students and parents can look forward a bit and see what options they have in the future.

 Maybe they see some exciting electives they’d like to take during their junior year?
-Maybe they’d like to take college courses while in high school to get ahead?
+Maybe they’d like to take college courses in high school to get ahead?

 High School

-Encourage a student to do well in their classes.
-Help your child be organized and set goals for the school year to help them stay motivated and focused.
-Support the student and make a plan to check in regularly about schoolwork.
+• Support the student and make a plan to check in regularly about schoolwork.
 By staying on top of their assignments, you can head off problems early.
-Arrange to meet with your counselor to establish a relationship going forward.
-Read outside of class.

 Career Thinking